Espresso Grinder: Tips to Avoiding Buyer’s Remorse

 Before you shop, understand with all your being that it is very easy to buy a grinder that is too small and know that you can never buy one that is too large.
 Grinders produce friction and therefore produce heat.
 Not only does heat change your flavor profile but it also expands metal.
 The consequences of to much heat is the cause for your barista to endlessly adjust their grind in a losing battle for consistency.
 To help reduce heat production, a bigger grinder utilizes larger grinding burrs to decrease friction while providing a larger surface area for heat to dissipate.

 Grinders are based on the size of the burrs. so select a grinder with large enough burrs that will be able to keep up when your business begins to grow or experiences high traffic periods.
 Design and technology have come a long way, but little can be done when a grinder is too small for its application.
 When your grinder operates in an environment it was not designed for it will begin to produce more heat, your barista will waste valuable time and your customers will quickly learn that they cannot count on you to deliver a consistent, great tasting beverage.
 Save yourself from this common mistake by purchasing a larger grinder than what you need and with the appropriate burr shape.
-If you need help determining the right size grinder for your business, contact your local espresso service provider.
+If you need help determining the right size grinder for your business, contact us or your local espresso service provider.
 You can look for service technicians across the U.S. on our Espresso Service Directory.

 There are two shapes of burrs to consider and choosing the right one is simple.
 Is your business about the art of coffee?
 The conical burr grinder is a wonderful grinder for precision brewing.
 The conical burr grinder produces less heat, is more consistent, and the burrs wear longer.
 The only thing you need to remember is that conical burrs, or any low RPM grinder, grind much slower.
 The conical burr grinder is superior in almost every other way but when it comes to grinding time it will take almost twice as long as a grinder with flat burrs.
 If your business is a cafe' and your visitors are there for the experience that you are offering, they will most likely be wiling to wait.
 If your business is a drive-thru or quick service bar, the conical burr grinder will slow you down.
 If speed of product delivery is an important part of your business profile, do not purchase a conical burr grinder.
 Are you thinking quality is important to my business as well?
 Consider grinders that offer a titanium coated steel burrs.
 The titanium covered burr is heat resistant and helps keep burrs sharp.
 When it comes to purchasing a commercial grinder, focus your attention on details such as appropriate burr shape and dosing features.